 Being Respectful and Welcoming:

-• Do accept tika and jamara graciously if someone offers them, it's a genuine blessing and an absolute honor
+- Do accept tika and jamara graciously if someone offers them.
+It's a genuine blessing and an absolute honor

-• Do dress modestly when visiting temples and joining ceremonies, it shows respect for something sacred
+- Do dress modestly when visiting temples and joining ceremonies.
+It shows respect for something sacred

-• Do remove your shoes before entering homes and religious spaces, it's basic courtesy that people appreciate
+- Do remove your shoes before entering homes and religious spaces.
+It's basic courtesy that people appreciate

-• Don't interrupt prayer ceremonies or religious rituals, these are sacred moments
+- Don't interrupt prayer ceremonies or religious rituals.
+These are sacred moments

-• Don't use your left hand for receiving gifts or food, the right hand is considered more respectful
+- Don't use your left hand for receiving gifts or food.
+The right hand is considered more respectful

-• Don't point your feet toward religious objects or people, it's considered disrespectful
+- Don't point your feet toward religious objects or people.
+It's considered disrespectful

-Any Thoughts
+Final Thoughts

 Dashain is the gateway to the spirit of Nepal.
 It provides a profound experience that transforms your perception of happiness, family, and the celebration of life.
 Memories made during this amazing festival are enduring because of its warmth, joy, and spiritual depth.